yuval-k/chainlink-twitter/README.md

 # Demo

 We have two demos in this repo, a UI one, and a command line one.
-Both require some setup. see the [setup](./docs/setup_local_testnet.md) for more info. there's a convience [setup.sh](./setup.sh) script that you can just run (assuming you have all the command line tools in place).
+Both require some setup. see the [setup](./docs/setup_local_testnet.md) for more info. there's a convenience [setup.sh](./setup.sh) script that you can just run (assuming you have all the command line tools in place).

 Once demo-env setup is done, you can use either the [cli demo instructions](./docs/cli.md) or the [ui demo instructions](./docs/ui.md).